divad4686/divad4686.github.io/_posts/2017-12-17-aggregates-with-marten.md

 {% highlight c# %}
 public static QuestParty Aggregate(object @event) => Aggregate(new List<object> { @event });
 {% endhighlight %}
-Our controller looks similar from our last version, we only remove the need to pass the id multiple times as a parameter:
+Our controller looks similar from the last version, we only remove the need to pass the id multiple times as a parameter:
 {% highlight c# %}
 [HttpGet("questInfoFunctional/{id}")]
 public async Task<IActionResult> GetFunctional(Guid id)